Saxenda

 -

-It is realistic to expect to lose over 5% of your body weight within 12 weeks of maintenance doses after building up your dose as advised by your doctor.
-It is important to combine Saxenda with a diet and exercise plan to achieve the best results.
+It’s realistic to expect to lose over 5% of your body weight after 12 weeks on the highest dose of Saxenda, after you’ve spent 4 weeks building up to that dose (16 weeks total).
+It’s important to combine Saxenda with a diet and exercise plan to achieve the best results.

-Once you are on your maintenance dosage, a single pen typically lasts up to 1 week.
-Depending on your response to the medication and your weight loss goals, you may finish your course before or continue beyond 12 weeks.
+Depending on your response to the medication and your weight loss goals, you may finish your course before or continue beyond 12 weeks of the highest dose (16 weeks total).
+When you have achieved your weight loss goals, your doctor will talk you through stopping your treatment.

 -